 - Replace free bending and mold compensation with correct bending

-The BP500 plate bending springback improved mainly by the mold compensation method because the reinforcement plate can’t be added to the bending position due to the limitation of bending parts shape.
+The improvement of BP500 plate bending springback was mainly achieved through the mold compensation method, as the reinforcement plate could not be added to the bending position due to limitations in the shape of the bending parts.

 Table 1 The relationship between bending springback angle and bending center angle for BP500 plate

 |Bending Center Angle

-The negative angle design was carried out for the mold, so as to optimize BP500 plate bending resilience and improve the precision of bending parts.
+The mold was designed with a negative angle to optimize the bending resilience of the BP500 plate and improve the precision of the bending parts.